Drink Driver Insurance

 Some motor car insurance companies offer specialist convicted drivers insurance policies.
 These insurance policies will help keep your premiums low despite a drink driving conviction.
 Many insurance companies also recognise and take into account the completion of The Drink Driving Rehabilitation Course.
 Completing this course can reduce your premiums even further, along with decreasing the length of your driving ban by up to twenty five percent.

 Research has shown that many drink drivers learn from past mistakes and the chances of re-offending are often slim.
 Only around 12% of offenders are convicted of a second offence within 10 years.

-Tips to reduce the cost of your car insurance
+Tips to reduce cost of car insurance After Drink Driving Conviction

 As well as attending the drink driving rehabilitation course here are a few more tips to help you decrease your car insurance premiums: